 The album was recorded in Los Angeles.
-In this album, Masekela performs several of his own compositions.
-The tracks Mace and Grenades and Gold were later included in his 2004 album Still Grazing.
+In this album, the artist performs several of his compositions.
+The tracks Mace and Grenades and Gold were included in the album.

-Hugh Masekela and the union of South Africa
+Hugh Masekela & The Union of South Africa

-It was released through Chisa Records label.
-The album was re-released on CD in 1994 on MoJazz label.
+It was released through the Chisa Records label.
+The album was re-released on CD in 1994 on the MoJazz label.